Think your daily commute is enough to turn you into a fully-fledged cyclist? Think again, girlfriend!

 The important thing is to get some time in on a bike regularly, aiming to ride a bike four or five days a week, so be flexible and go with whatever works for your lifestyle.

 When you get a chance, make a pact with a friend or training buddy to ride with some company at least once a week.
-You might go to the same spin class, a group turbo session, or ride together at the weekends.
+You might go to the same spin class, a group turbo session, or ride together on the weekends.
 Finding groups or friends who you can ride with can be really motivating and make the training more enjoyable and sociable.

 How much is enough?